Azure-Samples/azure-maps-html-marker-layer/README.md

 Only Point features will be rendered and not any points from other feature types.

+Note that this is an **experimental library** that attempts to achieve the following:

+- Power the creation of HTML markers with a data sources, and thus unlock the benifits of using data sources, usch as clustering, for HTML markers.
+- Support larger data sets by dynamically adding/removing items based on the map view, thus increasing potential performance of using HTML markers.
+- Add a way to create fully interactive pie charts as markers on the map.

+Note that HTML markers will only render in a single "world" of the map.
+When zoomed out a lot, it is possible the map will show copies of the world.
+Most layers will

 ## Getting started

 Download the project and copy the `azure-maps-html-marker-layer` JavaScript file from the `dist` folder into your project.